-The hot dog is, after all, one of the most relished foods in all of American cuisine, so it makes perfect sense that citizens would want to savor the mildly-spiced sausages during one of our nation’s most patriotic holidays.
+The hot dog is one of the most relished foods in all of American cuisine, so it makes perfect sense that citizens would want to savor the mildly spiced sausages on National Hot Dog Day, our nation’s most delicious of holidays.

 According to the National Hot Dog and Sausage Council (yes, it's a real organization), “peak hot dog season” begins on Memorial Day and goes through Labor Day, with Americans typically consuming around seven billion hot dogs during that time.

 We’ve collected five pieces of frankfurter trivia to tide you over until your next salty, savory bite:

 1. Don’t call a hot dog a "sandwich."

 In a 2015 press release, the National Hot Dog and Sausage Council decreed that the hot dog is not a sandwich, despite it having many of the same components as most sandwiches.
 “Limiting the hot dog’s significance by saying it’s ‘just a sandwich’ category is like calling the Dalai Lama ‘just a guy,’" stated NHDSC president Janet Rikey, aka the “Queen of Wien.”